 An operating segment is a component of the Corporation that engages in business activities from which it may earn revenues and incur expenses.
 The Corporation has one reportable operating segment: the development and commercialization of pharmaceutical applications of its licensed rights for cardiovascular diseases.
-The majority of the Corporation's assets are located in Canada.
+The majority of the Corporation's assets are located in Canada and all the sales for the years ended February 29, 2016 and February 28, 2015 and 2014 were made to customers in the United States.

-(p) Changes in accounting policies:
+(p) Change in accounting policy:

-Future accounting changes:
+Future accounting change:

-A number of new standards, and amendments to standards and interpretations, are not yet effective for the year ended February 28, 2015, and have not been applied in preparing these financial statements.
+The following new standard, and amendment to standards and interpretations, is not yet effective for the year ended February 29, 2016, and has not been applied in preparing these financial statements.

-(i) Financial instruments:
+Financial instruments: